 What is the worst that can happen?

-I once fell over a chair when walking into a board room to tell my boss something.
+I once fell over a chair when walking into a boardroom to tell my boss something.
 This is the worse thing that can happen.
-Anything else is fine, no one is going to shout at you or tell you to get out.
+Anything else is fine; no one is going to shout at you or ask you to get out.
 These people should be professional and not laugh when you fall over a chair…

 Have a plan

 Speak to your boss about these types of situations.
-Ask them how strict they want you to be with time keeping, if they are okay with you interrupting board meetings or if they prefer to be in there for the entirety of the meeting.
-If this is the case do not plan any meetings after the board meeting in case it does run over, which they often do.
-Finally ask if your director would prefer you to email or text them if anything urgent comes up.
+Ask them how strict they want you to be with timekeeping, if they are okay with you interrupting board meetings or if they prefer to be in there for the entirety of the session.
+If this is the case, do not plan any meetings after the board meeting in case it does run over, which they often do.
+Finally, ask if your director would prefer you to email or text them if anything urgent comes up.
 Just ensure they have their phone on them during the meeting!